Our rating: (4.5/5)

 What is Square Terminal?

-Square Terminal works as a standalone payment and POS terminal with software and receipt printer built in.
-It accepts chip and contactless cards (with a slot for foreign swipe cards), and you can key in card details manually for phone payments.
+Square Terminal is a standalone payment and POS terminal with software and receipt printer built in.
+It accepts chip and contactless cards (with a slot for foreign swipe cards), and you can enter card details manually for phone payments.

 Accepted cards